About the Project

 NCSC is working closely with the Minnesota Judicial Branch and its Conservator Account Auditing Program, which oversees the nation’s only conservatorship software program, MyMNConservator (MMC).
 The CAP project is supported by a generous grant from the State Justice Institute.

-For more information, see the Project Abstract.
+For more information, see the project report, Implementation Guide for Modernizing Conservatorship Monitoring.

 Developing and Testing “Red Flags”